Home › Blog › The Leica M6 Family: Classic, TTL, J, and Millennium

 The M6 Millennium was Leica's commemorative for the year 2000.
 Roughly 2,000 bodies were produced.
 Unlike many special editions that were essentially cosmetic, the Millennium has a distinguishing feature with real character:

 Black paint finish, not black chrome.
 This is the meaningful difference.
-Standard M6 bodies are either chrome or black chrome (anodized over magnesium alloy).
-Black paint is a traditional Leica finish that wears differently — it brasses through with use, revealing the metal underneath at the edges and corners.
+Standard M6 bodies are either chrome or black chrome (plated over zinc).
+Black paint is a traditional Leica finish that wears differently: it brasses through with use, revealing the metal underneath at the edges and corners.
 To shooters who love patina, a well-used Millennium is a visually distinctive object that no other production M6 can match.

-Brass top and bottom plates (like the M6 J) rather than magnesium alloy.
+Brass top and bottom plates (like the M6 J) rather than zinc.
 This is what allows the paint to brass through honestly with use.

 Based on the M6 Classic body, not the TTL.
 Standard 0.72x viewfinder, standard shutter dial direction.
 Functionally a Classic.